freelawproject/courtlistener/Resource.org/f2-deployment-readme.txt

     - Move alert views to the alerts app <-- Done.
     - Remove the tools view - make it a flat page...if possible. <-- just moved it.
  - URLs
-    - move the huge URLs file to various smaller ones
+    - move the huge URLs file to various smaller ones <-- later.
  - userHandling
-    - move favorites and favorite forms to favorites app
+    - move favorites and favorite forms to favorites app <-- done
-    - ditto for alerts
+    - ditto for alerts <-- done.

 QA:
  - Check for proper alert deletion and editing functionality, since code rewritten.
 Tests: